f0lg0/node-webapp-template-1/README.md

 MOVED PROJECT GENERATOR [HERE](https://github.com/f0lg0/snpgen)

-There's a project generator written in Python and Javascript (still under development) to generate everything you need without an Internet connection.
+There's a project generator written in Python and Javascript to generate everything you need without an Internet connection.
 It generates the same project template of this directory so you can get the same content even if you don't have the option to clone this repo.

 #### Other Info